Governor-General of New Zealand: New Zealand citizens

-De facto head of state

-Increasingly, the governor-general is regarded as a de facto head of state.
-Political commentator Colin James has expressed this view, along with historian Gavin McLean and former Prime Minister Helen Clark.

-Beginning in the late 20th century, the governor-general has been performing more and more of the functions of a head of state, such as travelling overseas, representing all New Zealanders at major international events and generally promoting New Zealand interests abroad.
-The first time such a visit occurred was in 1989 for the state funeral of the late Japanese Emperor Hirohito.
-New Zealand governors-general could not make state visits until 1992, when the King of Spain invited Dame Catherine Tizard on a State Visit for the Seville Expo '92.
-Buckingham Palace (the monarch's advisers) advised that the Queen cannot travel abroad in her capacity as the Queen of New Zealand.
+Beginning in the late 20th century, the governor-general has been performing more and more of the head of state's functions, such as travelling overseas, representing all New Zealanders at major international events and generally promoting New Zealand interests abroad.
+The first time such a visit occurred was in 1989 for the death and state funeral of Hirohito, the late Japanese emperor.
+New Zealand governors-general could not make state visits until 1992, when the King of Spain invited Dame Catherine Tizard on a state visit for the Seville Expo '92.
+Advisers at Buckingham Palace stated that Elizabeth II was unable to travel abroad in her capacity as the queen of New Zealand.
 As a compromise, the Palace agreed that governors-general could accept invitations for state visits, but that it must be made clear that the governor-general is the sovereign's representative.
 At the 2007 commemorations of the Battle of Passchendaele, Governor-General Anand Satyanand represented New Zealand on behalf of the Queen, while the Queen herself represented the United Kingdom.

 Reform of the office is usually only mentioned in the context of a New Zealand republic.
-Helen Clark, when defending Dame Silvia Cartwright following a political controversy over prison sentences, stated "[o]ne of the challenges for us is we clearly are no longer a dominion of Britain where the Governor-General is exactly like the Queen.
+Helen Clark, while defending Dame Silvia Cartwright after a political controversy surrounding Cartwright's comments on prison sentences, stated, "[o]ne of the challenges for us is we clearly are no longer a dominion of Britain where the Governor-General is exactly like the Queen.
 I think we need to consider how the role of Governor-General might evolve further.
 As you know, my view is that one day there will be a president fulfilling the kind of role the Governor-General does."
 Others, such as Professor Noel Cox have argued that the governor-general's role needs to be updated, rather than reforming the office.